sweetbbak/Reddit-Comment-Nuke/README.md

 # Reddit Nuker

 This script will edit and delete all your comments.
+Very easy to use :)

 ## How to run